The Nicholson Sisters

-The draft of a story that will appear in the February 2022 edition of Caribbean Compass magazine
+This story appeared in the March 2022 edition of Caribbean Compass magazine

-My sailing buddy, Larry, and I pulled into English Harbor two years ago and anchored off Pigeon Beach.
-We had just completed the offshore voyage, 1700 miles, from Maine to Antigua, hungry to get ashore.
-I had an assignment to cover the Antigua Charter Yacht Show for Caribbean Compass starting a few weeks and needed a base ashore and Larry, who knows the island and everyone here, knew just the place.
+My sailing buddy Larry and I pulled into Falmouth Harbour two years ago and anchored off Pigeon Beach.
+We had just completed an offshore voyage from Maine to Antigua.
+We were hungry to get ashore.
+I had an assignment from Caribbean Compass to cover the Antigua Charter Yacht Show starting in a few weeks and needed a base ashore.
+Larry, who knows the island and everyone there, knew just the place.

-“Pineapple House!”
-He shouted as we launched the dinghy.
+“Pineapple House!” he shouted as we launched the dinghy.
 “Wait ’til you meet Libby Nicholson.
 She’s from the family that started the charter industry in the Caribbean.”
-Larry and his 54-foot sloop, The Dove, is one of the charter boats Nicholson Yacht Charters represents, and has for over 30 years.
-Larry’s been in the charter business longer than most.
+Larry’s 54-foot sloop, The Dove, is one of the charter boats Nicholson Yacht Charters represents.

-We jumped in the RIB and sped into the dinghy dock at The Seabreeze Cafe next to the Yacht Club.
+We jumped into the RIB and sped to the dinghy dock at the Seabreeze Café next to the yacht club.
 Five minutes later we were climbing the stone steps to Pineapple House.

-“This is were all the yacht crews hangout.”
-Larry told me.
-“When not on charter or racing.
+“This is where all the yacht crews hang out,” Larry told me, “when not on charter or racing.”

-The wooden brown door swung open and there I saw a West Indian cottage colony, 10 individual cottages and the “great house” spread out over the hillside that overlooks English and Falmouth Harbours, the Antigua Yacht Club and its docks full of mega-yachts below.
+A brown wooden gate with a white pineapple nailed in the middle swung open and there I saw a West Indian cottage colony, ten individual cottages and the Great House, scattered up the hillside that overlooks English and Falmouth Harbours.
+The Antigua Yacht Club and its docks full of mega-yachts were just below.

 “Great view,” I told Larry.
-Then Libby hove in sight, flying down the cascading stone stairs to embrace the two of us, with a hug that would have broken the backs of lesser men.
-Libby is, after 60 years of living on and off this island, is still one of the major characters in English Harbor society.
-She’s an energetic woman of in-determinant age with a ready smile, and an artist’s flare.
-An accomplished silversmith and interior designer, Libby makes her own statement, with silver bracelets dangling from both wrist, colorful fabrics, draped over her statuesque form, flowing as she moves.
+Then Libby hove in sight, flying down the cascading stone stairs to embrace the two of us with a hug that would have broken the backs of lesser men.
+Libby, after 60 years of living on and off this island, is still one of the major characters in English Harbour society.
+She’s an energetic woman of indeterminate age with a ready smile and an artist’s flair.
+An accomplished silversmith, architect and interior designer, Libby makes her own statement with silver bracelets dangling from both wrists and colorful fabrics draped over her statuesque form, flowing as she moves.